Where We Stand: Housing

 WHAT’S THE STATE of the property market?
 Here are the latest statistics:

-- Home prices rose 6.2% in the year through October 2017, as measured by S&P CoreLogic Case-Shiller U.S. National Home Price Index.
-Seattle and Las Vegas posted the largest gains over that stretch, with increases of 12.7% and 10.2%, respectively.
-Meanwhile, prices in Chicago, Cleveland, Miami and Washington, DC, posted the smallest gains, climbing 4% or less.
-Nationally, home prices are up 46% since the early 2012 market low, but are just 6% above the mid-2006 peak.
+- Home prices rose 6.3% in the 12 months through February 2018, as measured by S&P CoreLogic Case-Shiller U.S. National Home Price Index.
+Seattle, Las Vegas and San Francisco had the largest home-price increases over the 12 months, all posting double-digit gains.
+Meanwhile, Chicago and Washington, DC, notched the smallest gains, climbing just 2%.
+Nationally, home prices are up 47% since the early 2012 market low, but are just 6.7% above the mid-2006 peak.

 - As of year-end 2017, a 30-year fixed rate mortgage cost 3.92%, down from 4.21% at year-end 2016.